openvinotoolkit/open_model_zoo/demos/python_demos/handwritten_japanese_recognition_demo/README.md

 # Handwritten Japanese Recognition Demo
-This example demonstrates an approach to recognize handwritten japanese text line using OpenVINO<sup>TM</sup>.
+This example demonstrates an approach to recognize handwritten japanese text lines using OpenVINO™.
 This model supports all the characters in the [Kondate](http://web.tuat.ac.jp/~nakagawa/database/en/kondate_about.html) dataset.

 ## How It Works

-The demo expects the next model in the Intermediate Representation (IR) format:
+The demo expects the followings model in the Intermediate Representation (IR) format:

    * handwritten-japanese-recognition-0001